 Breckenridge, Colorado is one of our favorites.
+(We’re based in Colorado!)
 Yes, Breckenridge is a top ski town in Colorado, but in the summer, it really shines.

-The temperatures are perfect during a Colorado mountain summer, and you can spend most of your time enjoying the outdoors, from hiking to biking to fishing.
-Downtown Breckenridge takes on new energy in the summer — especially this summer when Main Street has been turned into a pedestrian zone filled with outdoor patio dining and shopping.
+The weather is perfect during a Colorado mountain summer, and you can spend most of your time enjoying the outdoors, from hiking to biking to fishing.
+Downtown Breckenridge takes on new energy; outdoor patios are filled and the shops and restaurants in Breckenridge bustle with activity.

 Top Things to Do in Breckenridge in the Summer